Get Answers to Our Most Frequently Asked Questions

-In most cases, you can only sign up for a health insurance plan during the open enrollment period, which for this year, ended on March 31.
-If you missed open enrollment, you may be able to enroll during the special enrollment period that runs until November 14, 2014.
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.
+If you missed open enrollment, you may be able to enroll during the special enrollment period.
 To be eligible, you must have had a qualifying "life event" within the past 60 days or experienced other complications that did not allow you to complete your enrollment .
 Learn more about special enrollment.

 If you don't qualify for the special enrollment period, you can still stay insured by buying short-term insurance directly from Blue Cross and Blue Shield of Texas (BCBSTX).
-We offer affordable short-term plans that can keep you covered until the next open enrollment period begins on November 15.
-Start shopping now.
+We offer affordable short-term plans that can keep you covered until the next open enrollment period.

 Please note: Short-term plans give you basic health care coverage, but they don't meet the Affordable Care Act's minimum essential coverage requirements.
 As a result, you may still have to pay a fine for having a plan that doesn't meet these requirements.

 Some BCBSTX members learned that they can't keep their current insurance plan and must change to a new plan on January 1.
 These new plans meet the Affordable Care Act benefit requirements.
 If this applied to you, you can buy a new plan during Open Enrollment, which starts on November 15, 2014.
 Enroll by December 31 for coverage that starts on January 1, 2015.
 Log in now to view your plan options.

 - Online — Make a one-time payment by bank draft through OrbiPay®*.
 Visit OrbiPay's secure website and follow the instructions to make your payment.